 Notable Rolex Submariner References

-The Red Sub is prized as the first Submariner to introduce a date window, marking an important shift in the model line’s functionality.
-Its short production period featuring distinctive red “Submariner” text on the dial, along with transitional design details, has made it one of the most closely studied and highly collectible vintage Submariner references.
+The Red Sub is prized as the first Submariner with a date window, marking an important shift in the model line’s functionality.
+Its short production period featuring distinctive red “Submariner” text on the dial, along with transitional design details, has made it one of the most studied vintage Submariner references.

 Key Specs: